 - Whole apples, pears, or peaches, such as windfall fruits

 - Strings of plain air-popped popcorn or unsweetened cereal such as regular Cheerios

 To hang ornaments, use small lengths of string or natural twine to make loops or bows for each ornament.
 Red and green hangers or holiday-themed ribbons are popular for bird Christmas trees and add a festive pop of color.
 The birds may use the string to help insulate a roosting area, or they may collect it for nesting material in the spring.
-Avoid very thin threads or fishing line, which could become a tangle hazard for visiting birds.
+Avoid very thin threads or fishing line, however, which could become a tangle hazard for visiting birds.

 - Decorate the tree early to give birds plenty of time to find the food before the weather is at its harshest.
 It can take a week or two for birds to become familiar with the tree and comfortable nibbling at its treats.

 - Make extra ornaments and replace them as needed all winter long to provide an attractive and effective feeder for many birds.
 More treats give more birds places to feed and ensures a good food supply for all visiting birds to eat.

-- Make your backyard even more bird-friendly by offering a heated bird bath to give the birds liquid water and winter bird shelters to help small birds stay comfortable in the coldest weather.
+- Make your yard even more bird-friendly by offering a heated bird bath to give the birds liquid water and winter bird shelters to help small birds stay comfortable in the coldest weather.

-Decorating a Christmas tree for the birds can be a fun, enjoyable activity for families, school groups, churches, birding groups and other organizations, and it is a great way to feed winter birds.
+Decorating a Christmas tree for the birds and other wildlife can be a fun, enjoyable activity for families, school groups, churches, birding groups, and other organizations, and it is a great way to feed winter birds.